Hot water in the home is entirely feasible for those wanting to be resilient and less reliant on the utilities for power.

 When the weather is cold and dull then our wood stove comes into its own; reluctant to bring water to the boil, it is a wonderful slow-cooker for a soup or stew.
 It provides the steady, gentle heat needed to prepare wholemeal grits.

-Gas is rarely used but it provides an important backup during inclement weather to provide hot water in the home; the other option is a very large bank of lithium batteries.
+Gas is rarely used but it provides an important backup during inclement weather to supply us with hot water in the home; the other option is a very large bank of lithium batteries.

 There is no safe level of lead; and hot water is particularly likely to have the dissolved heavy metal.
-It is associated with developmental deficits, chronic kidney disease and neurologic complications[2].
+It is associated with developmental deficits, chronic kidney disease and neurological complications[2].

 Research shows that 68% of children in Chicago are still exposed to lead-contaminated water.